orxfun/orx-parallel/README.md

 assert_eq!(par_compute(iter), 4088);
 ```

-This feature allows to parallelize computations on all iterable collections; on maps or sets, for instance.
+This makes it possible to parallelize computations on all iterable collections; on maps or sets, for instance.

 ```rust
 use orx_parallel::*;